TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 This section made to list the changes applied to graphic pictures, especially cameos.
 This might be useful for cross- reference (maybe you are curious what kind of changes applied, or want to use these in your mod too).

-- Several texture files that have their quality reduced in vZH compared to the vGen quality.
+- [IMPROVEMENT] Several texture files that have their quality reduced in vZH compared to the vGen quality.
-- Horde bonus decal texture now properly facing forward to the front side of the unit.
+- [IMPROVEMENT] Horde bonus decal texture now properly facing forward to the front side of the unit.
-- Fixed minor art error that Dr.Thrax picture (at Generals Challenge selection) background is not green toxin clouds
+- [IMPROVEMENT] Fixed minor art error that Dr.Thrax picture (at Generals Challenge selection) background is not green toxin clouds
-- Fixed minor art error that General Fai picture (at Generals Challenge selection) background infantry lost their guns
+- [IMPROVEMENT] Fixed minor art error that General Fai picture (at Generals Challenge selection) background infantry lost their guns
-- Fixed major art error that General Townes picture (at Generals Challenge selection) have thick black line on the top, one missing rank star (it were 3 stars instead 4 stars) and heavily bleeding colors.
+- [IMPROVEMENT] Fixed major art error that General Townes picture (at Generals Challenge selection) have thick black line on the top, one missing rank star (it were 3 stars instead 4 stars) and heavily bleeding colors.
-- Fixed minor art error that Prince Kassad picture (at loading screen) that shown someone's name (possibly he stole the jacket or maybe it's his real name :P).
+- [IMPROVEMENT] Fixed minor art error that Prince Kassad picture (at loading screen) that shown someone's name (possibly he stole the jacket or maybe it's his real name :P).
 Removed!
-- Fixed minor art error that General Tao picture (at loading screen) have thick black line on the bottom
+- [IMPROVEMENT] Fixed minor art error that General Tao picture (at loading screen) have thick black line on the bottom

 Cameos:
-- Cleaned up some cameos with small purple boxes/things (possibly from unhidden bones while rendering)
+- [IMPROVEMENT] Cleaned up some cameos with small purple boxes/things (possibly from unhidden bones while rendering)
-- USA Barracks cameo no longer show the wrong building (it was USA Command Center before)
+- [IMPROVEMENT] USA Barracks cameo no longer show the wrong building (it was USA Command Center before)
-- Normal Spectre Gunship (one level Spectre Gunship) now have new cameo with no level bars below
+- [IMPROVEMENT] Normal Spectre Gunship (one level Spectre Gunship) now have new cameo with no level bars below
-- Comanche cameo now uses game model picture instead real life Comanche picture
+- [IMPROVEMENT] Comanche cameo now uses game model picture instead real life Comanche picture
-- Sentry Drone cameo background no longer blurred
+- [IMPROVEMENT] Sentry Drone cameo background no longer blurred
-- Chinook cameo now uses game model picture instead real life Chinook picture
+- [IMPROVEMENT] Chinook cameo now uses game model picture instead real life Chinook picture
-- Superweapon General Cold Fusion Reactor rods glows better (no more yellowish outline outside the blue glow)
+- [IMPROVEMENT] Superweapon General Cold Fusion Reactor rods glows better (no more yellowish outline outside the blue glow)
-- Fixed the broken Advanced Particle Cannon big cameo
+- [IMPROVEMENT] Fixed the broken Advanced Particle Cannon big cameo
-- New cameo for Combat Chinook
+- [IMPROVEMENT] New cameo for Combat Chinook
-- Raptor and King Raptor cameo now uses game model picture instead real life F-22 Raptor pictures
+- [IMPROVEMENT] Raptor and King Raptor cameo now uses game model picture instead real life F-22 Raptor pictures
-- Tomahawk cameo no longer use Generals Alpha version of Tomahawk (that colored brown instead gray)
+- [IMPROVEMENT] Tomahawk cameo no longer use Generals Alpha version of Tomahawk (that colored brown instead gray)
-- Paladin Tank cameo no longer use Generals Alpha version of Paladin (that have different turret, color, and laser gun)
+- [IMPROVEMENT] Paladin Tank cameo no longer use Generals Alpha version of Paladin (that have different turret, color, and laser gun)
-- Patriot Missile cameo now uses game model picture instead real life Patriot Missiles Site picture
+- [IMPROVEMENT] Patriot Missile cameo now uses game model picture instead real life Patriot Missiles Site picture
-- Firebase cameo now uses game model picture instead real life artillery gun picture
+- [IMPROVEMENT] Firebase cameo now uses game model picture instead real life artillery gun picture
-- Nighthawk cameo now uses game model picture instead real life Nighthawk picture
+- [IMPROVEMENT] Nighthawk cameo now uses game model picture instead real life Nighthawk picture
-- USA War Factory small cameo no longer use Generals Alpha version of Crusader (the brown tank)
+- [IMPROVEMENT] USA War Factory small cameo no longer use Generals Alpha version of Crusader (the brown tank)
-- New cameos for Comanche Rocket Pods upgrade and Rocket Barrage ability
+- [IMPROVEMENT] New cameos for Comanche Rocket Pods upgrade and Rocket Barrage ability
-- New cameo for Terorrist-converted civilian Bomb Cars
+- [IMPROVEMENT] New cameo for Terorrist-converted civilian Bomb Cars
-- New cameos for civilian Nuclear Bunkers and Reactors (because they are now counted as Tech Building)
+- [IMPROVEMENT] New cameos for civilian Nuclear Bunkers and Reactors (because they are now counted as Tech Building)
-- Added USA Microwave, Laser Crusader, and Avenger cameos with blue lasers (elite laser) for map modding entertainment :P
+- [NOTRELEVANT] Added USA Microwave, Laser Crusader, and Avenger cameos with blue lasers (elite laser) for map modding entertainment :P
-- Advanced Particle Cannon have unique superweapon fire button
+- [IMPROVEMENT] Advanced Particle Cannon have unique superweapon fire button
-- Each fake structures have their own unique Become Real Structure buttons
+- [IMPROVEMENT] Each fake structures have their own unique Become Real Structure buttons
-- Additional Fake Sturcture cameos (for Stinger Site, Tunnel Network, Toxin Network, SCUD Storm, and Prison)
+- [NOTRELEVANT] Additional Fake Sturcture cameos (for Stinger Site, Tunnel Network, Toxin Network, SCUD Storm, and Prison)
-- Minor fixes on Emperor Overlord Tank cameo that have messed speaker tower and wrong texture at the tread chassis
+- [IMPROVEMENT] Minor fixes on Emperor Overlord Tank cameo that have messed speaker tower and wrong texture at the tread chassis
-- Improved and new ECM Tank cameo
+- [IMPROVEMENT] Improved and new ECM Tank cameo
-- Fixed Listening Outpost cameo that have wrong radar dish, also missing deploy stand and front small radar dish
+- [IMPROVEMENT] Fixed Listening Outpost cameo that have wrong radar dish, also missing deploy stand and front small radar dish
-- Fixed Minigunner cameo that the Red Guard holds a machinegun instead a minigun
+- [IMPROVEMENT] Fixed Minigunner cameo that the Red Guard holds a machinegun instead a minigun
-- New cameos for Nuke General MiG and Helix
+- [NOTRELEVANT] New cameos for Nuke General MiG and Helix
-- Nuclear Battlemaster cameo no longer use normal Battlemaster on the picture
+- [IMPROVEMENT] Nuclear Battlemaster cameo no longer use normal Battlemaster on the picture
-- New cameo for Super Hacker
+- [NOTRELEVANT] New cameo for Super Hacker
-- Fixed the broken Chinese and GLA POW Truck cameos
+- [IMPROVEMENT] Fixed the broken Chinese and GLA POW Truck cameos
-- New cameos for Tactical Nuke MiG and Patriotism upgrades
+- [NOTRELEVANT] New cameos for Tactical Nuke MiG and Patriotism upgrades
-- New cameo for Toxin Terrorist
+- [NOTRELEVANT] New cameo for Toxin Terrorist
-- Fixed GLA Barracks cameo that missing the logo on the center ground
+- [IMPROVEMENT] Fixed GLA Barracks cameo that missing the logo on the center ground
-- Tunnel Network cameo no longer use Generals Beta version of Tunnel Network (that have smaller door and no defense gun)
+- [IMPROVEMENT] Tunnel Network cameo no longer use Generals Beta version of Tunnel Network (that have smaller door and no defense gun)
-- Fixed small error on Rebel cameo where the gun barrel was cropped
+- [IMPROVEMENT] Fixed small error on Rebel cameo where the gun barrel was cropped
-- Fixed Radar Van cameo that missing some properties
+- [IMPROVEMENT] Fixed Radar Van cameo that missing some properties
-- Fixed Scorpion Tank and Scorpion Rocket upgrade cameos that have wrong texture
+- [IMPROVEMENT] Fixed Scorpion Tank and Scorpion Rocket upgrade cameos that have wrong texture
-- Fixed Chinese Airfield cameo that missing the helipad and some details
+- [IMPROVEMENT] Fixed Chinese Airfield cameo that missing the helipad and some details
-- Toxin Rebel cameo shown the toxin tanks on his back
+- [IMPROVEMENT] Toxin Rebel cameo shown the toxin tanks on his back
-- Fixed GLA Supply Stash cameo that missing some details
+- [IMPROVEMENT] Fixed GLA Supply Stash cameo that missing some details
-- Fixed Chinese Barracks cameo that have missing some details
+- [IMPROVEMENT] Fixed Chinese Barracks cameo that have missing some details
-- Fixed Black Market cameo that have different building pattern
+- [IMPROVEMENT] Fixed Black Market cameo that have different building pattern
-- Cleaned up the UV Mapping errors that appeared in USA Dozer cameo
+- [IMPROVEMENT] Cleaned up the UV Mapping errors that appeared in USA Dozer cameo
-- Fixed Propaganda Center cameo that have wrong banner textures
+- [IMPROVEMENT] Fixed Propaganda Center cameo that have wrong banner textures
-- Fixed the missing Superweapon General Cold Fusion Reactor small cameo
+- [IMPROVEMENT] Fixed the missing Superweapon General Cold Fusion Reactor small cameo
-- Fixed the missing Dozer/Worker Clear Mines ability small cameo
+- [IMPROVEMENT] Fixed the missing Dozer/Worker Clear Mines ability small cameo
-- (when you see it...)
+- [IMPROVEMENT] (when you see it...)
 Pathfinder cameo now have closed left eye, which more makes sense
-- Fixed Battle Bus cameo that already upgraded with salvage upgrade
+- [IMPROVEMENT] Fixed Battle Bus cameo that already upgraded with salvage upgrade
-- Fixed Bomb Truck unit and upgrade cameos that have wrong and overlapping bomb packs
+- [IMPROVEMENT] Fixed Bomb Truck unit and upgrade cameos that have wrong and overlapping bomb packs
-- New cameo for USA Leaflet Drop.
+- [IMPROVEMENT] New cameo for USA Leaflet Drop.
 Now it no longer use the B-52's "In America democracy comes to you!" picture.
-- New cameo for Internet Center
+- [IMPROVEMENT] New cameo for Internet Center
-- New cameo for Infantry General Infantry Paradrop special power
+- [IMPROVEMENT] New cameo for Infantry General Infantry Paradrop special power

-- Housecolor fixes on these cameos:
+- [IMPROVEMENT] Housecolor fixes on these cameos:
     USA Airfield (the Raptor)
     Microwave Tank (both versions)
     Stealth Comanche